 "The book is accessible and handsome, and it is the most detailed look at the agricultural history of tobacco in the valley.
-Finally, the book reminds public policy makers that rural landscapes are products of human design that convey aesthetic sensibility long after their makers are laid to rest."—Public Historian
+Finally, the book reminds public policy makers that rural landscapes are products of human design that convey aesthetic sensibility long after their makers are laid to rest."—Public Historian"Little by little the gap grows larger and larger between people and their roots.
+Western life now plays out far from its origins in nature and history.
+Think of this essay as a pause in that on-rushing existence."—From the Introduction

 "A new look at the tobacco barns that still populate the Connecticut Valley. . . .
 For those who draw inspiration from vernacular architecture, this book is a must."—ArchitectureBoston